 Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's Drug List.
-Our plan covers most adult Part D vaccines at no cost to you.
+Our plan covers most adult Part D vaccines at no cost to you, even if you haven't paid your deductible.
 Refer to your plan's Drug List or contact Member Services for coverage and cost-sharing details about specific vaccines.